techidaily/site-facebook/source/_posts/facebook-cmo-resignation-new-chapter-ahead.md

  Related: [How Social Networks Make Money](https://www.makeuseof.com/tag/how-do-social-networks-make-money-case-wondering/)

- There's also talk of Everson working at TikTok, but[ByteDance CFO Shouzi Chew was appointed the new CEO](https://www.makeuseof.com/tiktok-ceo-bytedance-cfo/) in early May, so that seems rather unlikely.
+ There's also talk of Everson working at TikTok, but [ByteDance CFO Shouzi Chew was appointed the new CEO](https://www.makeuseof.com/tiktok-ceo-bytedance-cfo/) in early May, so that seems rather unlikely.
 Unless, of course, she settles for another position.

  Everson's departure is the second recent change to Facebook's executive structure.
 In early June, Marne Levine was promoted to chief business officer (a role above Everson's former position) after David Fischer resigned.